dhamaker/about/targets.md

 # Targets
-Schema:  name, career page link, note
+Schema:  name, career page link, note.
+Use all cap NAME for categories.
 ## Top

 - [ ] Atlassian